 With the recent submission of papers to Nasdaq the Facebook IPO is on.
 Yet is it really worth a $100 billion valuation?
 TMV think not.
 There are numerous reasons to support TMV’s view including, turnover versus profit, the young age of the company and its slowing growth and changing demographic make up and the competitive landscape.
 However first lets examine the brief decade of social media history.

 It is widely agreed that Friendster is acclaimed as the first real social network established circa 2002.
 MySpace followed in 2004 and reached a peak of just shy of 250 million users at one stage before its slow drawn out decline began.
-It took Facebook 852 days to reach its first 10 million users and Twitter 780 days.
-Whilst it has only taken new competitor on the block Google+ just over six months to reach 100 million users.
+It took Facebook 852 days to reach its first 10million users and Twitter 780 days.
+Whilst it has only taken new competitor on the block Google+ just over six months reach $100 million users.

 It’s a simple human equation folks, when kids parents are sniffing around the social media space it ceases being a ‘cool’ place where kids want to hang out.
 It has always been the same in the physical world so why would it be any different in the online social media space?

 It took MySpace three years to die its slow death due to this human demographic aspect; it was a lot quicker for Friendster.
 Interestingly some investors including high profile artist Justin Timberlake are trying to bring back MySpace from the graveyard of social media.
 Will it work?
 It may stay a niche player but that will be it as social media has moved on.
 Going from 250 million users to under 30 million is quite a fatal wound in anyone’s book.

 Moving on now to the key business reasons why Facebook is overvalued;